maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium6.md

 ![image](https://maelfabien.github.io/assets/images/expl5_17.png)

 On average, the sentiment is slightly positive.
+Some songs have strong sentiments attached to them (i.e more than 0.5 in absolute value), but most songs have sentiments that are more controlled.
+This approach is however limited since it derives the average sentiment of a song by averaging the word sentiments, but does not understand the content and the context.

 ## New model

-Let us now train a new model and see whether the performance was improved.
-First, we create the train and test sets and apply oversampling :
+Now, let’s train a new model and see whether the performance was improved.
+First, we create the train and test sets and apply oversampling:

 ```python
 X = df.drop(["Artist_Feat", "Artist", "Artist_Feat_Num", "Title", "Hit", "lookup", "release_date", "genres", "lyrics"], axis=1)